vially/v4-migration-tslint/CONTRIBUTING.md

 ### Workflow

+This repo uses [semantic-release](https://github.com/semantic-release/semantic-release), so it's important to follow a strict workflow to ensure properly automated releases.

 * Work off of `develop` branch (create new branch or fork)
 * Make changes with relevant test changes
 * Use `npm run cz` (or `git cz` if [commitizen](https://github.com/commitizen/cz-cli) is installed globally) to make commits